Iris ruthenica: Description

 Iris ruthenica is very variable and hybrids can look very similar to Iris uniflora, the other species in the Iris series Ruthenicae.
-It can be variable with its leaf length and width, and flower height.
+It can be variable with its leaf length width, and flower height.

 It has a creeping rhizome, (about 3–5 mm in diameter) which is branched and has fibrous roots.
 The creeping rhizome forms a clump or a grass-like tuft plant.

 It has bright green leaves, or greyish green leaves.
 That are tall and thin, and grass-like, measuring between 10 – 40 cm (8–13 in) long and 2 – 6 mm wide.
 The leaves can grow longer than the flower stem.

 The plant (stem and flowers) grows to a height of between 3–20 cm (12 in).

 The thick stem is 2–3 cm wide, can grow to heights of between 3–20 cm.
-It has the remains of last years leaves at the base of the stem.
+It has the remains of last year's leaves at the base of the stem.

-It blooms in spring, (between May, June and July in the UK), or early to mid summer, with one normally, but occasionally 2 fragrant flowers.
+It blooms in spring, (between May, June and July in the UK), or early to mid-summer, with one normally, but occasionally 2 fragrant flowers.

 The large flowers are between 3–5 cm in diameter, with a cylindrical, perianth tube measuring 0.5–1.5 cm long.